tc39/proposal-temporal/docs/cookbook.md

 ```javascript
 {{cookbook/getTimeZoneObjectFromIanaName.mjs}}
 ```

+## Serialization

 ### Zoned instant from instant and time zone

-Map a Temporal.Absolute instance and a time zone name into a string serialization of the local time in that zone corresponding to the instant in absolute time.
+Use the optional parameter of `Temporal.Absolute.prototype.toString()` to map a Temporal.Absolute instance and a time zone name into a string serialization of the local time in that zone corresponding to the instant in absolute time.

+Without the parameter, `Temporal.Absolute.prototype.toString()` gives a serialization in UTC time.
+Using the parameter is useful if you need your serialized strings to be in a specific time zone.

 ```javascript
 {{cookbook/getParseableZonedStringAtInstant.mjs}}